Political Science, The American University

-John is Senior Partner at MW/JMPA where he provides association management and government affairs services to individuals, firms and organizations.
+John is a Partner at Miller Wenhold Capitol Strategies where he provides association management and government affairs services to individuals, firms and organizations.
 John utilizes his decades of experience to help our clients navigate through everything from regulatory threats to their industry to expanding the marketplace for new products.

-John has served as Chairman of the Procurement and Privatization Council of the U.S. Chamber of Commerce, and currently serves on the Chamber’s Small Business Council.
-He has a degree in political science from The American University in Washington, DC.
+John has served as Chairman of the Procurement and Privatization Council of the U.S. Chamber of Commerce and the Chamber’s Small Business Council.

 He served for eight years as a Congressional staff assistant, including service as an aide to former Congressman John Myers (R-IN) and former Congressman Bill Hendon (R-NC).